Ankush1992/Ankush1992.github.io/_posts/2016-10-06-bind-enumeration-path-variable-query-string.md

 ```

-Our end result looks like:
+Our end result looks like :

 ```java
 @RestController